Managing Covid-19 Policy

 Drop off and pick up

-The car park has been marked with 2m social distancing markers, please ensure that while waiting to drop your child in for session you are respecting social distancing and following the markers.
+Please ensure that while waiting to drop your child in for session you are respecting peoples personal space.

 The outside area